sourcegraph/careers/job-descriptions/software-engineer-intern.md

 - Are pursuing a computer science undergraduate or graduate degree and are at least an undergraduate Junior.
 - Are interested in building (or have already built) tools for developers.

+Example intern projects from past years:

+- Build a browser extension from scratch that communicates with the Sourcegraph API to inject code intelligence on http://github.com.
+- Build a Sourcegraph electron application that is synced with the cursor position in your editor via an editor extension.
+- Integrate Sourcegraph search into Alfred.

 **[Click here to apply!](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5MmpnWT-Pu9h)**